Bisections of graphs under degree constraints: Finding bisections with internal degree constraints

 establishing property (1c) for the tripartition $A'\cup B'\cup C'$.
 Also, as there is no vertex of $V^i\backslash (V^i_A\cap V^i_B)$ belonging to $C'$, we obtain that $C'\cap V^i\subseteq V^i_A\cap V^i_B\subseteq V^i_{A'}\cap V^i_{B'}$, i.e., property (1b) holds for $A'\cup B'\cup C'$.
 Finally, using \eqref{equ:weightsum1} again, the number of vertices moved out of $C$ is So evidently, $0\le |A'|-|A|\le \varepsilon^2n/10^4$ and $0\le |B'|-|B|\le \varepsilon^2n/10^4$.
 By \eqref{equ:ABsize}, we can derive that Putting everything together, we see that property (1a) holds for the parts $A'$ and $B'$.
 This finishes the proof of Lemma~\ref{Lem:indegree-tripar1}. \end{proof}

 Next, we present our key technical lemma (Lemma~\ref{Lem:indegree-tripar2}) in this section.
 At a high level, it builds upon the tripartition $A \cup B \cup C$ from Lemma~\ref{Lem:indegree-tripar1} to construct a modified tripartition $A' \cup B' \cup C'$ that both preserves properties (1a)-(1c) and ensures all vertices in $A'$ satisfy condition (b) of Theorem~\ref{Thm:min-indegree}, or equivalently property (2d) of this lemma.
 To complete the proof of Theorem~\ref{Thm:min-indegree}, we will apply this lemma a second time to ensure that all vertices in a modified version of $B'$ also satisfy condition (c) of Theorem~\ref{Thm:min-indegree}, where property (2e) becomes crucial.
-The proof of this lemma employs a deterministic yet technically involved process, iteratively relocating vertices between parts through multiple carefully designed steps.
-While the full details are intricate, we hope this intuitive description may help readers navigate the forthcoming formal arguments.
+The proof of this lemma is deterministic and proceeds in three concrete steps.
+First, inside $A$ we apply Lemma~\ref{Lem:key} to identify a large robust core $A^*$ whose vertices already satisfy the desired internal-degree condition.
+Second, we run a greedy procedure that repeatedly moves a bad vertex of $A$, together with some of its current neighbors in $C$, into $B$; the weighted estimate from property (1c) of Lemma~\ref{Lem:indegree-tripar1} guarantees that only a very small set of vertices is affected, and the core $A^*$ remains untouched.
+Third, after this greedy cleaning, we repair any remaining deficit inside $A$ by moving a small set of vertices from the surviving part of $C$ back into $A$.
+The formal proof below follows exactly these three steps.

-\begin{lemma} Let $A\cup B\cup C$ be a tripartition of $V(G)$ such that every vertex in $C$ is both $A$-good and $B$-good, and
+\begin{lemma} Let $A\cup B\cup C$ be a tripartition of $V(G)$ such that every vertex in $C$ is both $A$-good and $B$-good, $|A|>\frac{\varepsilon n}{1000}$, and

 Then there exists a tripartition $A'\cup B'\cup C'$ of $V(G)$ such that the following hold: \begin{itemize} \item[(2a).] $B\subseteq B'$ and $C'\subseteq C$,\footnote{One cannot establish a containment relationship between $A$ and $A'$ in this lemma.} \item[(2b).] $|A|-\frac{\varepsilon n}{500}\le |A'|\le |A|+\frac{\varepsilon n}{500}$, $|B|\leq |B'|\leq |B|+\frac{\varepsilon n}{500}$ and $|C|-\frac{\varepsilon n}{500}\leq |C'|\leq |C|$, \item[(2c).] every vertex in $C'$ is both $A'$-good and $B'$-good, \item[(2d).] every vertex $x\in A'\cap V^i$ satisfies $d_{A'}(x)\ge \varphi(i)$, and \item[(2e).] every vertex in $B'\backslash B$ is $B'$-good.
 In particular, this shows that for each integer $i\geq 1$,